7 Min Read

 In New York, its largest market, it's lost about 45 percent of its customers to Verizon's(VZ.N) three-year old video offering, according to MoffettNathanson research.

 The result is the opportunity for cable billionaire John Malone to pursue a takeover, arguing new managers such as Charter Communications Chief Executive Tom Rutledge could do a better job running the company.

 "They under-invested in their core video product and were super aggressive in capital returns which has done great things for their stock price but has left them in a poor competitive position," said Brean Capital analyst Todd Mitchell.

-Malone, whose Liberty Media owns 27 percent-owned Charter Communications (CHTR.O: Quote), the country's fourth largest cable operator, is expected to make a bid to buy Time Warner Cable in the coming weeks.
+Malone, whose Liberty Media owns 27 percent-owned Charter Communications CHTR.O, the country's fourth largest cable operator, is expected to make a bid to buy Time Warner Cable in the coming weeks.
 Comcast (CMCSA.O), the nation's largest cable operator, is mulling a bid as well.

 How did Time Warner Cable, one of the industry's best performers only a few years ago, fall so far so fast?